RConsortium/S7/spec/design.md

 ## Classes

-In accordance with requirement \#2, classes are first class objects.
+Classes are first class objects (Req2).
 A class object is a function which can be called to construct an object of that class.
 It has the following components:

 -   **Name**, a human-meaningful descriptor for the class.
     This is used for print method and error messages; it does not identify the class.

--   **Parent**, the class object of the parent class (Single inheritance; requirement \#6).
+-   **Parent**, the class object of the parent class.
+    This implies single inheritance (Req6).

--   **Constructor**, an user-facing function used to create new objects of this class.
+-   A **constructor**, an user-facing function used to create new objects of this class.
     It always ends with a call to `newObject()` to initialize the class.
     This the function (wrapped appropriately) that represents the class.

--   **Validator**, a function that takes the object and returns `NULL` if the object is valid, otherwise a character vector of error messages (like the methods package).
+-   **A validator**, a function that takes the object and returns `NULL` if the object is valid, otherwise a character vector of error messages (like the methods package).

 -   **Properties**, a list of property objects that define object data.